What kinds of tools are we talking about when we talk about marketing automation? Table stakes for modern marketing automation software includes:

 Mobile messaging — using SMS, MMS, and push notifications to engage customers

 Managing ads — aligning advertising across every channel

 Don’t expect marketing automation software to craft dazzling copy and eye-catching visuals to bring those campaigns to life for you: Human creativity and a little elbow grease still carry the day.
-What you should expect from a good set of automation marketing tools is the ability to manage individual campaigns, cross-channel campaigns, and personalised 1-to-1 customer journeys based on those campaigns.
+What you should expect from a good set of automation marketing tools is the ability to manage individual campaigns, cross-channel campaigns, and personalized 1-to-1 customer journeys based on those campaigns.

 Most marketing automation software is sold as a platform — an integrated suite of tools with a feature set.
 The automation tools, and the specific capabilities of each tool, of course vary from platform to platform.
 That said, you can expect most marketing automation platforms to have tools and features to assist or automate the management of the following:

 Get to know your prospects and what they’re looking for.
 Learn who they are, what role they play (for B2B marketers), what their pain points are, and how you can help.
 A common technique is to set up a lead capture page (that is, a landing page).
 Lead capture pages often ask visitors for something in exchange for a reward.
 For example, a user may be asked to enter her email address, zip code, and job title in exchange for a downloadable e-book or white paper, an entry to a sweepstakes raffle, or a promotional coupon or discount code.